malikmoaz01/Insta-Backend-MERN/README.md

 Usage:

-    Clone the Repository: Clone this repository to your local machine using the Git command:

-    bash

 git clone https://github.com/malikmoaz01/insta-Backend-MERN.git

 Install Dependencies: Navigate to the project directory and install the required dependencies using npm or yarn:

-bash

-cd instagram-backend
+cd insta-Backend-MERN
 npm install

-Set Up Environment Variables: Create a .env file in the root directory and define environment variables such as MongoDB connection URI, JWT secret key, etc.
+Set Up Environment Variables:
+            Create a .env file in the root directory and define environment variables such as MongoDB connection URI, JWT secret key, etc.
 Start the Server: Run the following command to start the backend server:

-sql

-    npm start
+            *npm start*
 Testing the API: Use tools like Postman or curl to test the API endpoints.
 Refer to the API documentation or source code for available endpoints and request payloads.

 Contributing:
 Contributions to this project are welcome!
 You can contribute by adding new features, fixing bugs, improving documentation, or suggesting enhancements.
 Please ensure that your contributions adhere to the project's coding standards and guidelines.